 If your itemized deductions, the things you can write off, are higher than the standard deduction threshold, you would use the itemized deductions to reduce your Adjusted Gross Income, saving you more money on your taxes.

-Taxes are due April 15th every year, in some cases that date might be changed based on the actual day the 15th falls on.
-For Example, in 2022, taxes were due on April 18th.
-Giving everyone 3 extra days to get their returns filed.
+Taxes are due April 15th every year, and in some cases that date might be changed based on the actual day the 15th falls on.
+For Example, in 2023, taxes were due on April 18th.
+This gave everyone 3 extra days to get their returns filed.

-File your taxes on time every year, no need to pay interest to the IRS for being late when filing your return.
+File your taxes on time every year because there’s really no need to pay interest to the IRS for being late when filing your return.
 It’s like a credit card payment, if you are late there are penalties.
 Treat your tax returns with the same care and file on time.

-If you cannot file your taxes on time, you own a business, you were recently married and are filing jointly for the first time, etc. You always have the option to file a Tax Extension, this allows you to postpone filing your taxes at no cost for a specific amount of time.
-You will be given an extension due date when you file for an extension, make sure you meet the due date for your extension.
+If you cannot file your taxes on time, you own a business, you were recently married and are filing jointly for the first time, etc. you always have the option to file a Tax Extension.
+This allows you to postpone filing your taxes at no cost for a specific amount of time.
+You will be given an extension due date when you file for an extension, so make sure you meet the due date for your extension.